wildfiler/drtiled/README.md

 ```ruby
 layer.tile_at(new_x, new_y).object_layer.objects
 ```
-In this case all cooridates of object will be relative to tile.
+In this case all coordinates of object will be relative to tile.

 ## Running samples